sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/tools/editor.md

 ### Integration with git

+Git is integrated in most modern editors and most editors profide good shortcuts so you can commit your changes fast.
-This is usefull because terminals are not so accessible.
+This is usefull because it is hard for visually impaired users to interact with the git CLI.

-If you have a way to work with git such as with github desktop, you do not need this.
+If you find an editor that you like but it does not integrate well with git, you can always use a stand olen application to interact with git such as [github desktop](https://desktop.github.com).

 ## So, where shall I start?

-I like [vscodium](https://github.com/VSCodium/vscodium), but I wrote this in 2023 so my recommandation will probably soon be outdated.
+Experiment with different editors to see which one works best for you.
+I found that populair software is most of the time accessible too.

+When I depended on TTS technoligy, I was very happy with [vscodium](https://vscodium.com).
+[Github desktop](https://desktop.github.com) was also handy for me.
+It is graphical and had many shortcuts.
+I wrote this in 2023 so there is a good chance if you're reading this that these products are not the most accessible anymore.
+So experiment with different editors, going from most populair to less populair.

+Nextup, we will learn more about searching for information on the web.